VidHalluc: Evaluating Temporal Hallucinations in Multimodal Large Language Models for Video Understanding: Experiments

 \section{Experiments}

-We evaluate ten state-of-the-art MLLMs on \vidhalluc, including eight open-source and two proprietary models (Section~\ref{eval-vidhalluc}).\ Our results reveal that most MLLMs exhibit notable vulnerability on \vidhalluc.
-We then assess the performance of our DINO-HEAL on \vidhalluc~with five different MLLMs, demonstrating its effectiveness in enhancing the robustness of these models against various types of hallucinations (Section~\ref{eval-dino-heal}).\ During inference, we preserve each model’s original configuration, including conversation mode, hyper-parameters, and frame count.\ For proprietary models, we sample 16 frames.\ Implementation details and full results are provided in Appendix.
+We evaluate ten state-of-the-art MLLMs on \vidhalluc, including eight open-source and two proprietary models (Section~\ref{eval-vidhalluc}).\ Our results reveal that most MLLMs exhibit notable vulnerabilities on \vidhalluc.
+To further evaluate the quality of \vidhalluc, we also conduct a human evaluation of our benchmark.
+We recruit four participants, each answering a randomly assigned half of the ACH, TSH, and STH queries, ensuring that each query is covered by two individuals.
+The questions, answer formats, and evaluation metrics are identical to those used for the models to ensure fairness.\ We then assess the performance of our DINO-HEAL on \vidhalluc~with five different MLLMs, demonstrating its effectiveness in enhancing the robustness of these models against various types of hallucinations (Section~\ref{eval-dino-heal}).\ During inference, we preserve each model’s original configuration, including conversation mode, hyperparameters, and frame count.\ Following standard practices~\citep{videollama2, videollama3}, we set the temperature to 0, top\_k to 1, and disable sampling for all models to avoid randomness in response generation.
+For proprietary models, we sample 16 frames.\ Implementation details and full results are in the Supplementary Material.